carlos-ian/carlos-ian/README.md

 ###

 <h5 align="center">My name is Ian Carlos and I'm a Software Engineering stundent 💻 from Brazil.
-I am currently in the 2nd of 9 semesters of the Software Engineering course at the Federal University of Goiás (UFG) and I intend to start my career as a full-stack web developer. <br><br>In addition, I am now studying and learning Django and a bit of AI.
+I am currently in the 2nd of 9 semesters of the Software Engineering course at the Federal University of Goiás (UFG) and I intend to start my career as a full-stack web developer. <br><br>In addition, I am now studying and learning Django and a bit of Automation and AI.
 I aim to specialize as much as possible in Python to explore other fields such as cybersecurity, data science and artificial intelligence. <br><br>Finally, I have an intermediate level of English - and I am working to advance and improve further - and I am also learning French and Russian.</h5>

 ###